 State of the World – 10,000

 Such successes logically boosted the album to tremendous sales but also direct sales of singles.
-The singles market had dipped in the US at that time but it hasn’t prevent those five hits from crossing the million mark in global sales.
-All together, Control hits sold upwards 7 million units, an equivalent of 2,1 million albums.
+The singles market had dipped in the US at that time but, it hasn’t prevented those five hits from crossing the million mark in global sales.
+All together, Control hits sold upwards of 7 million units, an equivalent of 2,1 million albums.

 A string of smashes as impressive was difficult to replicate but Janet Jackson did even better with her following era.
-After five Top 5 hits, she stepped up again toregister 4 chart toppers plus 3 more Top 4 songs from Rhythm Nation 1814.
-Just like Control singles, none made it to 2 million units sold due to low European sales overall, all 7 became million sellers yet.
+After five Top 5 hits, she stepped up again to register 4 chart toppers plus 3 more Top 4 songs from Rhythm Nation 1814.
+Just like Control singles, none made it to 2 million units sold due to low European sales overall, all 7 did however become million sellers.
 The cumulative tally of 8,7 million singles equals to 2,6 million albums.